 This successful expansion of reserves means our partners need greater support in ensuring the protection of the nature reserves and all their wildlife.
 Through the Keepers of the Wild appeal, WLT is putting more rangers in the field to protect the reserves from illegal loggers and hunters.

-This combined funding of land purchase and protection with all four of our partners across Ecuador is creating a strong foundation for country-wide conservation success.
+WLT's support for all four of our partners across Ecuador is creating a strong foundation for country-wide conservation success.

 Over 1,600 bird species, about 17% of the world's total including the Jocotoco Antpitta (Grallaria ridgelyi) discovered in 1997 in what is now the Tapichalaca reserve.